netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 Terraform provider for Citrix ADC is not available through terrform.registry.io as of now.
 Hence users have to install the provider manually.

 #### **Follow below steps to install citrix adc provider for Terraform CLI version < 13.0**
-1. Download the citrix adc terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixblx/releases).Untar the files and you can find the binary file terraform-provider-ctitrixblx.
+1. Download the citrix blx terraform binary in your local machine where you have terraform installed from the [Releases section of the github repo](https://github.com/citrix/terraform-provider-citrixblx/releases).Untar the files and you can find the binary file terraform-provider-ctitrixblx.

 2. Edit .terraformrc for the base directory of plugins:
 ```